Nizamia observatory: History

-It was founded by Nawab Zafar Yar Jung Bahadur, a rich Nobleman and an amateur astronomer in Hyderabad in 1901 when he bought a 6-inch telescope from England.
-He installed it in Phisal Banda Palace, Hyderabad (Now Deccan Medical College and Owaisi Hospital).
+It was founded by Nawab Zafar Yar Jung Bahadur, a rich Nobleman from the Paigah Nobility and an astronomer and the Amir of the Khursheed Jahi Paigah in Hyderabad in 1908 when he bought a 6-inch telescope from England.
+He installed it in Phisal Banda Palace, Hyderabad (now Deccan Medical College and Owaisi Hospital).
 He requested that it be called Nizamiah Observatory after the sixth Nizam of Hyderabad, Mir Mahboob Ali Khan.
-Bahadur died in 1907 and requested that the Nizam's Government take over the Observatory.
-In accordance with his wishes, the administration of the Observatory was taken over by the Finance Department of the Nizam's Government in 1908.
+Bahadur died in 1907 and requested that Nizam's Government take over the Observatory.
+In accordance with his wishes, the administration of the Observatory was taken over by the Finance Department of the Nizam Government in 1908.

 In the mid-1950s owing to the expansion of Hyderabad city and light pollution, a new site was scouted for the Observatory.
-Dr. K D Abhayankar selected the current 200 acres site at Rangapur village.
+Dr. K D Abhayankar selected the current 200 acre site at Rangapur village.
 The new observatory was called the Japal-Rangapur Nizamia Observatory.
-It became operational in 1968-69.
+It became operational in 1968–69.
 It was subsequently used to observe the 1980 solar eclipse and the comets, Halley and Shoemaker-Levy.

-Arthur B Chatwood was Director, Nizamia Observatory between 1908 and 1914.
+Arthur B Chatwood (1866-1915) was Director of Nizamia Observatory between 1908 and 1914.
 He moved the location of the Observatory from Pisal Banda to Begumpet.
 During his time, the 8" Cooke Astrograph was installed.
-He started work on the astrograph catalogue.
-This work was continued by Robert J Pocock who was Director of the Observatory between 1914 and 1918.
-He also studied Nova Aquilae, sunspots and relation between elements of planets and satellites.
-On the death of Pocock, his assistant, T P Bhaskaran took over in 1918.
+He started work on the astrograph catalog.
+This work was continued by Robert J Pocock (1889-1918) who was Director of the Observatory between 1914 and 1918.
+He also studied Nova Aquilae, sunspots, and the relation between elements of planets and satellites.
+On the death of Pocock, his assistant, T P Bhaskaran (1889-1950) took over in 1918.
 He had to wait till 1922 to be officially appointed and continued till 1944.
 He was the first person of Indian origin to become a Director of an Observatory.
-During his time, control of the Observatory moved from the finance department in the Nizam's government to Osmania University.
+During his time, control of the Observatory moved from the finance department in the Nizam government to Osmania University.
 The 15" Grubb refractor telescope was installed in 1922 under Bhaskaran's supervision.
 He started the program of observation of variable stars using this telescope.
 M K Vainu Bappu made variable star observations from here in the 1940s and 1950s.
 A spectrohelioscope and a blink comparator were added in the mid-1940s.
 It participated in Carte du Ciel between 1908 and 1944, an international astronomy observation program.
 It was assigned the coordinates from 17 to 23 degrees South between 1914 and 1929.
-It was assigned co-ordinates 36 to 39 degrees North between 1928 and 1938.
+It was assigned coordinates 36 to 39 degrees North between 1928 and 1938.